rohantilva/Google-Like-Question-Answering-System/checkpoint-2.md

 values of k: 1, 10, 100, and 1000.
 For a given value of k, success @k is the fraction of queries in the evaluation set for which a correct answer to the query appears in the top k results for that query.
-For example, for every query you managed to get a correct answer in the top 10 hits, success @10 would be 1.
+For example, if for every query you managed to get a correct answer in the top 10 hits, success @10 would be 1.

 The success @k scores you submit for this checkpoint should be computed